 Haritalika Teej Puja Vidhi For Unmarried Women In English

 Unmarried women can maintain two kinds of Vrat.
 As soon as they decide what type of Vrat to perform, they could proceed with the preparation.

 1) Have a bath before performing the Teej Vrat Puja.

-2) Click here to find the listing of puja samagri.
+2) Click here to find the listing of Puja Samagri.
 Please be aware that unmarried women shouldn’t provide Suhag damage since those are just intended for married women.

 3) Lighting a lamp.

-4) Provide water into the deities.
+4) Provide water to the deities.